richmahn/en_ta/translate/figs-youcrowd/title.md

-Singular Pronouns that Refer to Groups
+Forms of 'You' - Singular to a Crowd